surgical-vision/segcol_challenge/README.md

 ## Baseline
-We have included [Dexined](Folds_Baseline_Dexined) and [?]() as baselines for folds edge detection and tool segmentation, respectively.
+We have included [Dexined](Folds_Baseline_Dexined) and [DeepLab](Tools_Baseline_DeepLab) as baselines for folds edge detection and tool segmentation, respectively.
 After generating the `.npy` predictions, the output from both methods can be merged using [merge.py](merge.py) and then evaluated as done in [Evaluation](#evaluation)

 We will use this baseline for Task2 evaluation.
-For each model please refer to instructions under the corresponding folders.
+For each model, please take a look at the instructions under the corresponding folders.

 ## Evaluation
 Task 1 and 2 will be evaluated according to the eval.py script.

 ### Task 1

-The evaluation for Task 1 requires fistly generating predictions according to 'docker_templates'.
+The evaluation for Task 1 requires firstly generating predictions according to 'docker_templates'.

 #### 1. Generate predictions: